 The photo above is my teeth — altered by Photoshop.
 Reality is dark, stained teeth that have seen years of coffee drinking, tetracycline ingestion as a kid, and general abuse.
 (However, many of you know that I am a fan of toothpaste.)

-Why don’t I spend the time and money to make my teeth whiter?
+Why don’t I invest in making my teeth whiter?

 - Time.
 It would either require a laborious application of teeth-whitening strips or several visits to a dentist.
 And then, a year from now, more of the same.

 - Money.
-Strips are expensive, and visits to the dentist are more so.
+Strips are expensive, and visits to the dentist for whitening are more so.